Humberd/resume/README.md

 The segment content should hangle how it flows, but the segment header cannot be alone on the page, it should have at least some part with it.

+## CI

+The project is automatically built when pushing to master using GitHub Actions.

+Output files are stored in `gh-pages` branch and from there they are accessible via GitHub Pages at humberd.github.io/resume.

 ## Author

 👤 **Maciej Sawicki**